 The native functionality within Zendesk for a follow-up ticket – when the original is closed – is to duplicate most ticket information with the exception of standard fields that are not required such as assignee, group, type, priority and status.
 These would normally be left blank.

-This is where creating a ticket template can be useful since you can have all your fields – including both required and optional standard fields – pre-populated upon creation.
+This is where creating a ticket template will be useful since you can have all your fields – including both required and optional standard fields – pre-populated upon creation.
 This means your agents can save heaps of time that would have otherwise been spent inputting or copying additional information across.
 A ticket template is required when using the Future Tickets app.

 1. Open the Future Tickets app, select Ticket templates and then Add ticket template

-3. Select OK located at the bottom of the page.
+3. Click Save settings located at the bottom of the page.

 If you have any issues with the app, please reach out to our support team at firstname.lastname@example.org for assistance.